njtierney/validateHOT/paper/paper.md

 ---
-title: 'validateHOT - an R package for holdout task validation and market simulation'
+title: 'validateHOT - an R package for holdout task validation and market simulations'
 tags:
   - R
   - MaxDiff